gitpan/App-perlminlint/flycheck-perlminlint/README.md

 # This assumes you use ~/.emacs.d/init.el (rather than ~/.emacs)
 #
 cd ~/.emacs.d
-ln -s ../app-perlminlint/elisp perlminlint
+ln -s ../app-perlminlint/flycheck-perlminlint .
 ```

-Then you can setup perl-minlint-mode by adding
+Then you can setup Flycheck support by adding
-`(load "~/.emacs.d/perlminlint/subdirs")`
+`(load "~/.emacs.d/flycheck-perlminlint/subdirs")`
 to your `~/.emacs.d/init.el`.

 Alternatively, you can load **all** `subdirs.el` under `~/.emacs.d`